Scientific Research Red Light Therapy

 https://pubmed.ncbi.nlm.nih.gov/39423445/

-• Population: Adults with mild cognitive impairment.
+• Population: Adults with mild cognitive impairment (MCI).

-• Intervention: tPBM vs sham.
+• Intervention: tPBM sessions vs placebo/sham.

-• Type: RCT.
+• Study type: RCT.

-• Strength/limitation: Strong design; needs long-term follow-up.
+• Strengths/Limitations: Strong design; need for long-term research.

 4. Urquhart EL, et al. Transcranial PBM-induced changes in EEG and cognition (2020)